eight04/pyAPNG/README.rst

 pyAPNG
 ======

-A python module to deal with APNG file.
+A Python module to deal with APNG file.

 Features
 --------